 - Entity setup: You open your own legal entity in-country; 3–6 months, $15–50k, full control

-- PEO: Co-employment model in your home country; you must have an existing entity; lower cost than EOR
+- PEO: Co-employment model in your home country; you need an existing entity already; lower cost than EOR

 Related Guides